A collection of programming exercises provides hands-on experience with the software described in this book. They

 root directory of the repo you cloned (where the main

 The following lists (and links) the individual exercises.
-That there are 8 exercises and 8 chapters is a coincidence.
 Exercises 1 and 2 focus on Stratum, and are best attempted after reading through Chapter 5.
 Exercises 3 through 6 focus on ONOS and are best attempted after reading through Chapter 6.
 Exercises 7 and 8 focus on SD-Fabric and are best attempted after reading through Chapter 7.1 Note that the exercises build on each other, so it is best to work through them in order.